The New Cockney Poets – from Bow to Billericay 2026

 We believe poetry is a transformative tool in the creative process of “decolonising minds” and generating fresh, shared identities which are respectful and tolerant of difference and nuance.
 You can visit Civil Society Together’s Poetry Challenge website to see what has been done previously: https://www.togethernesspoetrychallenge.org

-The resulting anthology – estimated to comprise 50 poems – will be selected by the partners editorial team as set out below, co-ordinated by Mark Ereira-Guyer (from Civil Society Together).
-The Mayor of Tower Hamlets Lutfur Rahman will be requested to write a preface; and Micheal Rosen an introduction.
+Our aim is to produce a digital – and if possible – printed anthology comprising an estimated 50 poems which will be selected by the partners editorial team as set out below, co-ordinated by Mark Ereira-Guyer (from Civil Society Together).
+The Mayor of Tower Hamlets Lutfur Rahman will be requested to write a preface; and Michael Rosen an introduction.

-The anthology will be designed and produced both as a digital version and printed version.
-Further sponsorship will be sought for printing costs, however seed-corn funding is being provided by Civil Society Together/National Lottery’s Awards for All grant.
+Further sponsorship is being sought for printing and other associated costs, however seed-corn funding is being provided by Civil Society Together and the National Lottery’s Awards for All grant.

 Timeline

-The submission guidelines would be based on previous Poetry Challenges: https://www.togethernesspoetrychallenge.org/submission-guidelines
+The submission guidelines are similar to those of previous Poetry Challenges: https://www.togethernesspoetrychallenge.org/submission-guidelines

 Prizes and Editorial Team